Categorical properties and homological conjectures for bounded extensions of algebras: Singular equivalences of Morita type with level induced by bounded extensions

 Now we will show that for a bounded extension $A\subset B$, the adjoint pair is an adjoint equivalence.
 Furthermore, this singular equivalence is of special form, singular equivalence of Morita type with level in the sense of Wang \cite{Wang15}.
-This constitutes the first part of Theorem~\ref{main-thm} in the introduction.

 \begin{Thm} Let $B\subset A$ be a bounded extension.
 Then is an adjoint equivalence which induces a singular equivalence of Morita type with level between $A$ and $B$. \end{Thm} \begin{proof} Denote $M=A/B$.
 Since $\pd({}_BM_B)<\infty$, we get that $\pd (M_B)<\infty$ and $\pd ({}_BM)<\infty$.
 Now the exact sequence of $B$-$B$-bimodules $0\rightarrow B\rightarrow A\rightarrow M\rightarrow 0$ shows that $\pd (A_B)<\infty$ and $\pd({}_BA)<\infty$.
 By Lemma~\ref{Lem: restriction to singularity}, there is an adjoint pair and ${_A}A\otimes^{\mathbb{L}}_{B}-: \Sg(B)\to \Sg(A) $ is fully faithful.